Data / methodology

 Source

-The figures on footballgpt.co/data are computed from the live FootballGPT database — the queries, drills, and conversations that real users (coaches, Football Manager video-game players, and individual players) generate inside the product.
+The figures on footballgpt.co/data are computed from the live FootballGPT database — the queries, animated practices, and conversations that real users (coaches, Football Manager video-game players, and individual players) generate inside the product.
 No external data sources are used.

 Refresh cadence